bogeeee/react-deepwatch/readme.md

 #Further notes
 ### useWatched
-You can also use `useWatched` similarly  to `useWatchedState` to watch any global object. _But in react paradigm, this is rather rare, because values are usually passed as props and state into your component function._
+You can also use `useWatched` similarly  to `useWatchedState` to watch any global object. _But in react paradigm, this is rather rare, because values are usually passed as props into your component function._